 - Create captions using a DIY caption service like CaptionTube, Subtitle Horse, YouTube Subtitler, or Magpie.
 You can also create captions on YouTube by typing the transcript from scratch and syncing the time-codes on your own.

 - Upload the captions to YouTube.

-You can’t eat just one Pringle, just like you can’t upload just one video.
-Posting to YouTube is addicting, and more likely than not your channel has (or will soon have) over 25 minutes of video content.
-If you’re a consistent poster and have a popular channel, there simply isn’t enough time for you to caption everything you vlog.
-Wouldn’t it be great if there existed an easy, reliable, and almost immediate service that could do it for you?
+If you’re consistently posting new videos to YouTube and have a popular channel, there simply isn’t enough time in the day to caption everything on your own.
+Wouldn’t it be great if there was an easy, reliable, and almost immediate service that could do it for you?

 - Sit back and relax, then check out your channel to see your freshly captioned video!